yaitoo/xun/README.md

 - Works with Go's built-in `net/http.ServeMux` router. that was introduced in 1.22.
 [Routing Enhancements for Go 1.22](https://go.dev/blog/routing-enhancements).
 - Works with Go's built-in `html/template`.
 It is built-in support for Server-Side Rendering (SSR).
 - Built-in Form and Validate feature with i18n support.
+- Support Page Router in `StaticViewEngine` and `HtmlViewEngine`.
 - Support mixed viewer by ViewEngines: `StaticViewEngine`, `JsonViewEngine` and `HtmlViewEngine`.
 You can feel free to add custom view engine, eg `XmlViewEngine`.
-- Support to automatically reload changed files in development environment.
+- Support to reload changed static files automatically in development environment.

 ## Getting Started